Returning Undergraduate Instructions

 16. Bill Payment, Aid Disbursement and Financial Aid Refunds

-• If your eBill does not list enough authorized aid to pay all of your charges, then you must make other arrangements to pay your full bill balance by your bill due date.
+• If your eBill does not list enough authorized aid to pay all your charges, you must make other arrangements to pay your full bill balance by your bill due date.

 • If your total term aid exceeds your term charges, the Student & University Billing Office will send you a refund.